BitSuites/BPBarButtonItem/README.md

 ## Contact and Attribution

-Attribution is nice, but not necessary. https://twitter.com/CoryImdieke
+Attribution is nice, but not necessary.<br>
+https://twitter.com/CoryImdieke

-Thanks to Brian Gilham for help with the design details. https://twitter.com/bgilham
+Thanks to Brian Gilham for help with the design details.<br>
+https://twitter.com/bgilham

 [sshot1]:https://raw.github.com/Vortec4800/BPBarButtonItem/master/Screenshots/screenshot-1.png